‘Swing Time’, Part One, Chapter 2

 BUSTER

 Mild and rather happy.
 The boy’s like me.
 A big fan of Judy’s.
-They are married.
-The boy said the girl was his wife.
+They’re married, the boy and the girl.

 PUGSLEY